Rieger Tuning

 Rieger, full name: Rieger Kfz-Kunststoffteile, Design und Tuning GmbH, are a German based tuning and bodykit manufacturer based in Eggenfelden.

 Rieger Tuning was founded by Toni Rieger in a private garage in 1987.
 Rieger Tuning specializes in the development, production, and distribution of sport vehicle accessories, the focus being on body styling with the development and distribution of aerodynamic parts for the vehicles of predominantly European manufacture.

-Since inception Rieger has grown from a one-man operation into a Tuning Corporation with a 29 full time employees and approximately 15 part time employees.
+Since its inception, Rieger has grown from a one-man operation into a Tuning Corporation with a 29 full time employees and approximately 15 part time employees.

 Foreign trade is over 60 percent of its sales.
 The corporate headquarters for Rieger Tuning in Germany is located an hours drive east of Munich.